Rad-icalEdward/project4_group1/README.md

 This dataset from Alphabet Soup contains 34, 299 applications.
 Of those applications the majority of campaigns were successful.

-We looked at how the affiliation of a chairty had an effect on the success rate of the campaign, and found that 71% of the successful campaigns were from independant affiliations, 28.5% were from Company Sponsored.
-FamilyParent and National Affiliations has a success rate of 0.2% and 0.1% respectively, with a negligible amount of successful campaigns from Regional or Other affiliations.
+We looked at how the affiliation of a charity had an effect on the success rate of the campaign, and found that 71% of the successful campaigns were from independant affiliations, 28.5% were from Company Sponsored.
+FamilyParent and National Affiliations had a success rate of 0.2% and 0.1% respectively, with a negligible amount of successful campaigns from Regional or Other affiliations.

 ![image](https://github.com/Rad-icalEdward/project4_group1/assets/123327719/282a2825-8e01-4304-b3e6-dd229087a3bd)